TomerRon/cordless/docs/context.md

 ### Context and State Management

-You can share business logic and state between your event handlers using context.
+You can share business logic and state between your commands and event handlers using context.

 In this document we will see how to use the default context, how to extend the context with your own custom context, and how to implement a basic state management solution in your bot.